cookieblues/cookieblues.github.io/pages/_posts/18-10-23-a-look-at-linear-algebra-and-optimisation.md

 8. PageRank algorithm
 9. Introduction to calculus:\\
    (a) <a href="{{ site.url }}/pages/linalgop-notes-9a">The derivative, the limit, and the concept of approach</a>\\
-   (b) The chain rule, implicit differentiation, derivatives of log functions, extrema\\
+   (b) The chain rule, derivatives of logarithmic functions, and extrema\\
    (c) Integration and the fundamental theorem of calculus
 10. Newtons method and Taylor polynomials
 11. Motion along a curve